dice-group/IGUANA/docs/usage/configuration.md

 # Configuration

-The Configuration explains Iguana how to execute your benchmark.
-It is divided into 5 categories
+The configuration tells Iguana how it should execute your benchmark.
+It is divided into five categories:

 * Connections
 * Datasets